Have Questions?

 Sage Prairie is 11 miles from Shakopee, Minnesota

-Like other addiction treatment programs, Sage Prairie is committed to long term recovery for alcohol and drug addicts living in Shakopee, Minnesota and within the surrounding region.
+Like other addiction treatment programs, Sage Prairie is committed to long term recovery for alcohol and drug addicts living in Shakopee, MN. and within the surrounding region.
 As such, this drug and alcohol rehab has been offering services like activity therapy, cognitive/behavior therapy, couple/family therapy, contingency management/motivational incentive, trauma-related counseling, brief intervention approach and more.

 Further, Sage Prairie thinks that it is important that its clients receive individualized care to ensure that they are successful.
 This is why it specializes in several programs such as clients referred from the court/judicial system, suicide prevention services, residential beds for client's children, transgender or (LGBT) clients, active duty military, treatment for spanish-speaking clients and others that you can find listed in the following section.
 Each of the services that Sage Prairie provides are also available in different settings - outpatient detoxification centers, long term drug abuse treatment, short term rehab programs, inpatient drug rehab programs, outpatient substance abuse treatment services and more.